ashtarts/ashtarts/README.md

 ⪼ I'm twenty-one years old and had my first contact with programming in High School, being part of the robotics competitive team

-⪼ I'm currently learning 𝙅𝙖𝙫𝙖, and its my main programming language.
-I also am a begginer in 𝑷𝒚𝒕𝒉𝒐𝒏 and 𝑪++
+⪼ I'm currently getting started in frontend, already know HTML and CSS and am starting with REACT and REACT-NATIVE [...]
+I am a backend developer, whose main programing language is JAVA and is a beginer in PYTHON and C++

 ⪼ Im fluent in 𝑬𝒏𝒈𝒍𝒊𝒔𝒉; Lived in the United States for 7 months.
 I am a former Exchange Student, I passed the Pernambuco state government test with top marks <a href="https://www.instagram.com/GanheoMundoPE/">@ProgramaGanheOMundo